-- (a) It is understood and agreed by the Boards signatory to this Agreement that each Board reserves to itself all authority, rights, and privileges as have been assigned to it by its Charter and agreement with the NATIONAL ASSOCIATION OF REALTORS®, except as voluntarily modified by this Agreement. - (b) It is further understood and agreed that any Board signatory to this Agreement may withdraw from the Agreement at any time provided the withdrawing Board shall provide notice to the other signatory Boards ninety (90) days in advance of the date of withdrawal.
+- (a) It is understood and agreed by the Boards signatory to this Agreement that each Board reserves to itself all authority, rights, and privileges as have been assigned to it by its Charter and agreement with the N ATI ON AL A SSOCI ATI ON OF REALTORS®, except as voluntarily modified by this Agreement. - (b) It is further understood and agreed that any Board signatory to this Agreement may withdraw from the Agreement at any time provided the withdrawing Board shall provide notice to the other signatory Boards ninety (90) days in advance of the date of withdrawal.

-ffective date of this Agreement shall be

-Attested by

-Type/Print President's Name President's Signature

-Board of Realtors® Date

-Type/Print Association Executive's Name Association Executive's Signature

-Board of REALTORS® Date

-Type/Print President's Name President's Signature

-Board of Realtors® Date

-Type/Print Association Executive's Name Association Executive's Signature

-Board of Realtors® Date

-Type/Print President's Name President's Signature

-Board of Realtors® Date

-Type/Print Association Executive's Name Association Executive's Signature

-Board of REALTORS®
+IN WITNESS THEREOF, the parties have hereto set their hands and seals on this day of The effective date of this Agreement shall be , 20 Atte ested by Type/Print President's Name President's Signature Board of REALTORS® Date Type/Print Association Executive's Name Association Executive's Signature Board of REALTORS® Date T. (D.: (D.: 1) d.
+N Type/Print President's Name President's Signature Board of Realtors® Date Type/Print Association Executive's Name Association Executive's Signature Board of REALTORS® Date Type/Print President's Name President's Signature Board of REALTORS® Date Type/Print Association Executive's Name Association Executive's Signature Board of REALTORS® Date